Aiden’s Journey With PDD & How I Became “A Special Needs Mom.”

 But deep down I knew God gave Aiden to us for a reason!

-The whole time Aiden was getting evaluated by Early Intervention, and me feeling overwhelmed as a parent, I also felt very alone.
+During the time Aiden was getting evaluated by Early Intervention, and me feeling overwhelmed as a parent, I also felt very alone.
 I felt like whoever I talked to just would not listen or give me the time of day.
 And as a mother that is very frustrating!
 I could not relate to anyone because they were not going through what I was going through with my kid.

 Going through this journey with Aiden also showed me who my true friends were.
-I feel awful when I see other mothers writing saying that they are really alone, and all their friends have ditched them.
+I feel awful when I see other mothers online writing that they are really alone, and all their friends have ditched them.

 If you are reading this, don’t worry!
 I have been exactly where you are!
 I know how you feel!
+It sucks!
 Because of my situation with Aiden, I realized I had more acquaintances than friends.
 And that’s what hurts the most.
 But you’ll soon realize who your real friends are.
-True friends are the ones that stick by you no matter what, and check in on how you & your child is doing.
+True friends are the ones that stick by you no matter what, and check in on you & how your child is doing.

 I’ll never forget how I took Aiden food shopping one day.
 He of course was screaming and crying, just acting as he usually would whenever we had to run errands.
 This mom saw how I was looking at my shopping list while trying to deal with Aiden.
 She could see how flustered and overwhelmed I was.
 As she passed me she patted me on the shoulder and said,